CodeWeazle/spring-dockerator-plugin/README.md

 the docker compose files generated will have the profile name added as in the pattern docker-compose-<profile>.yml

 This allows to use different configurations and profiles for certain environments like user acceptance testing etc.

+This means, building with a profile _uat_ would lead to _docker-compose-uat.yml_.